Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 And that's exactly what we did.
 I drove to Jonas Plattner in Reigoldswil, who supplies milk for our Café Frühling and the Kaffeemacher Café at Basel train station.

-In Jonas's stable
+In the stable with Jonas

-Jonas Plattner in the cowshed.
+Jonas Plattner in the cow shed.

-Dr. Caroline Siefarth, Delica's milk specialist
+Dr. Caroline Siefarth, milk specialist at Delica

 Dr. Caroline Siefarth, Delica